Where did human language come from?

 Somewhere along the line, we learned to think about what others believe -- what philosophers call the "others minds" problem -- and this made us better at communicating regardless of the medium.

-Another theory, proposed in a 1992 book by the linguist Derek Bickerton, is that hominids invested in language so as to be able to think better.
+One theory is that they invested in language so as to be able to think better.
 This hypothesis views rational thought as being at least in large part made up of inner speech.
-More recently, Bikerton has suggested a striking variant of the "organizing hunts" theory: human language emerged because of the need to recruit and coordinate crews to help in scavenging the carcasses of naturally-deceased megafauna.
+A recent book by Derek Bickerton [ref.] argues this point of view.

-Each of these theories has some positive aspects -- the cited advantages certainly seem to exist.
-However, one may doubt whether these these effects were strong enough or unique enough to explain why hominins developed language, while other animal lineages did not.
+Each of these theories has some positive aspects -- the cited advantages do to some extent exist.
+However, many are doubtful about how strong such effects could have been.
 For instance, in documented modern hunter-gatherer cultures, language does not play a very large role either in coordinating hunts or in teaching tool-making.
-Packs of wolves and wild dogs are extradinarily clever at group hunting, without being able to talk about it.
 Many kinds of human thought do not seem to involve language at all.
-Other social animals live by scavenging and other activities where being early to the table is a big advantage.

-Most of the recent theories that meet this test assume that the crucial selective advantages of language were social.
-Perhaps something about the development of language made the creation and maintenance of larger social groups possible, at a time when larger social groups were essential to survival; or perhaps language permitted a different kind of social organization, enabling our ancestors to move into a different ecological niche.
+A fourth class of theories says that the crucial selective advantages of language were social.
+That is, something about the development of language made the creation and maintenance of larger social groups possible, at a time when larger social groups were essential to survival.
+In this connection, for instance, a shibboleth can be viewed as a contribution to group identity formation.

 In outline, Dunbar's argument is as follows:

-In primate societies, grooming (picking nits out of fur) is a major factor in establishing and maintaining social bonds.
-There are interesting hypotheses about why grooming fulfills this function, but for now, we can just note that the bigger the primate group, the more time on average each member spends in grooming others.
+In primate societies, grooming seems to be a major factor in establishing and maintaining social bonds.
+There are interesting hypotheses about why grooming fulfills this function, but for now, we can just note that the bigger the primate group size, the more time on average each member spends in grooming others members.
 If we look at human social relations in this perspective, then with a group size of 150, we should have to spend 40% of the day in grooming.
 This is far too high to be practical -- the highest actual proportion observed among primates is 20% (Gelada baboons).

 Dunbar suggests that our ancestors, facing hard times on the African plains, very badly needed to live in larger groups.
-"Gossiping" (in whatever form it first arose) made it possible to form and maintain social bonds more efficiently than grooming, both because more than two can do it at once, and also because you can actually do some useful work (like gathering or processing food) at the same time.
+"Gossiping" (in whatever form it first arose) made it possible to form and maintain social bonds more efficiently than grooming, both because more than two can play, and because you can actually do some useful work (like gathering or processing food) at the same time.
 The development of sense and reference -- and especially of proper names for group members -- enabled political maneuvering at a higher level in larger groups.

-Here are two of Dunbar's graphs, first showing predicted group size for various
+Here are some of Dunbar's graphs, first showing predicted group size

 The same graph, with the Y-axis labelled as "grooming time" -- it's the same graph because both as derived from models of the relationship of group size and grooming time to encephalization.